AIS-Bonn/nimbro_network/nimbro_cam_transport/README.md

 ------------

 The `sender` node uses the `x264` library for encoding the video stream.
-In most distributions, this library can be installed from the repositories.
+In most distributions, this library can be installed from the repositories (Ubuntu: package libx264-dev).

 The `receiver` node uses the `ffmpeg` library for decoding.
 Note that the `avconv` framework is *not* supported.
 Also, most distribution packages are